 Enjoy the wonderful walking & biking paths in our neighborhood.
-There are just over a mile of trails in the Heritage Hills Subdivision alone, and about two more miles in Rolling Oaks.
+There are just over a mile of trails in the Heritage Hills Subdivision alone, and about two more miles in the remainder of Rolling Oaks.

 The Heritage Hills path connects to the Wedgewood Commons path by a short trail through the woods near the baseball diamond in Park #1, then across Glouster Circle.